TrilliumIT/go-multiping/README.md

 The socket will only be listening as long as you have an active ping running.
 Pingers are thread safe and you can add and remove destinations as needed.

+Note that this library only performs ICMP based pings, which means it must be run as root or have the appropriate capabilities set.
+To run tests, or use `go run` try `go test -exec sudo` or `go run -exec sudo`.

 See the [godoc](https://godoc.org/github.com/TrilliumIT/go-multiping/pinger) for more details.